News Values in Journalism Definition Types and Examples

 Headline Myanmar Ties the Young Tigers

-Lead 1 The country's under-22 squad (B-22) showed a lackluster performance in the opening match of Group A of the 2019 SEA Games when they only won a 1-1 draw against Myanmar just now.
+Lead 1 The country’s under-22 squad (B-22) put in a lackluster performance in the opening match of Group A of the 2019 SEA Games, drawing 1-1 against Myanmar.

-Lead 2 The Young Tigers looked shaky early in the first half as they struggled to adapt on the surface of a synthetic pitch at the Rizal Memorial Stadium, Philippines.
+Lead 2 The Young Tigers looked shaky early in the first half as they struggled to adapt to the surface of a synthetic pitch at the Rizal Memorial Stadium in the Philippines.

 What Lead News Writing Example